Valuable Information About The Vatican Museum

 There are cloakrooms available in the exhibition spaces.
 You are required to leave all your luggage in the cloakrooms, and that includes rucksacks, containers, packages, and suitcases.
 It is also at the discretion of the staff that they may require you to leave other belongings due to the nature or size of the object.
 If you are moving on from the Vatican Museums to the Basilica, you are required to pick up your things from the cloakroom and they will then need to be placed in the cloakroom in the Basilica.
 The cloakroom is free of charge for all visitors.

 - Firearms/ Hazardous materials

-Items which must be stored in the cloakroom:
+Items that must be stored in the cloakroom:

 - Laser Pointers